final-form/final-form-calculate/README.md

     }
   },
   {
+    field: 'bar', // when the value of bar changes...
+    updates: {
+      // ...set field "foo" to previous value of bar
+      foo: (fooValue, allValues, prevValues) => prevValues.bar
+    }
+  },
+  {
     field: /items\[\d+\]/, // when a field matching this pattern changes...
     updates: {
       // ...sets field "total" to the sum of all items